 Q. What does it cost to restore or renovate a property in Bulgaria?
 A. There is no easy answer to this and there is no one figure, but as with any building work, it can often eat up cash quicker than you sometimes imagine.
 It's best to get some kind of plan, budget and try to understand as best you can what work will lie ahead for you and your property.
 Many foreigners enjoy getting stuck in, learning new skills and having a go, which is a great way to keep costs to a minimum, while others prefer to sit back and let the pros do what they know best.
 Either way, there is a good chance you're going to need some help at some point, and when you do, we are happy to pass on the contacts for people that can.
 Depending on what you want to spend and sometimes the quality of the finish, workers can charge from 30 lv a day up to 120 lv a day.
 So as you can imagine, total costs can vary dramatically.
 Sometimes you can save money in the long run by buying a property that need less work and sometimes (especially with large projects) you save money through buying cheap and starting again.
 What's most important is finding a good solid house in a location you love.

 Q. What is the biggest plot of land I can buy?
 A. Most village house are built within a 1000 m2 to a 2000 m2 plot.
 Finding larger spaces of land is really very difficult, although it is something we spend a lot of time trying to do.
-The largest regulated plot we have sold to date was a 6,600 m2 property.
-While you may see much larger spaces for sale online, be aware that these are often not regulated meaning they are almost impossible and very expensive for foreigners to buy.
-Until you have Bulgarian citizenship, you will only be able to purchase regulated plots.
-This rules out most farmland, forests, unregulated plots and lakes.
+The largest regulated plot we have sold to date was around 7000 m2 property.
+While you may see much larger spaces for sale online, be aware that these are often not regulated meaning they are almost impossible to buy.
+Be aware of agricultural and forestry.
 We recommend purchasing a property where the surrounding properties are empty or falling down.
 Often we can help acquire these too and you can easily monopolise a small corner of the village.

 Q. What wildlife do you find in South East Bulgaria?
 A. There is a stunning array of nature and wildlife in South East Bulgaria.
 This part of the country is well known for its birds of prey, from Golden eagles to the Eurasian sparrowhawk and all inbetween.
 They attract many bird watchers and scientists from around the globe.
 Bulgaria even boasts the globally endangered Egyptian vultures in one very special place nearby called Madzharovo.
 It's easily accessible and great viewing if you have a pair of binoculars.
 Storks are protected in Bulgaria, and celebrated as a start of Spring.
 It is very common to have a nest near your house, and you can watch the whole family grow throughout the summer before flying to Africa for their winters.
 Swallows and House Martins are also common place around the home, alongside owls, bats, starlings, nightingales and many other small birds.
 You will find that you regularly hear jackals howling at night outside the villages and even occasionally wolves.
 It's a beautiful thing to experience, yet you very rarely catch more than a glimpse if you're lucky.
 Bulgaria is also home to the European wildcats and they are regularly spotted dashing under cover whilst driving in the countryside, alongside hares, pine martens and other field rodents.
 Lizards, tortoises and snakes are common place along forest walks.
 There are no deadly snakes in Bulgaria, however it is best to treat with caution the horn - nosed viper and the Adder.
 If bitten you will require medical attention.
 Wild boars still scatter the forests and plains, as do wild horses.
 Recently wild bison have been re introduced.
 There have been no wild bear sightings in our area for a very long time.
 You would need to travel at least two hours south and west towards Kurdzhali and beyond, up high and deep in to the Rhodopes to be in with a chance of ever seeing one.